audacity/audacity-support/nyquist-plugins/generator-plugins/instrument-sound-generators.md

 Author: Steven Jones.

 Simulates a realistic bell tone based on the pioneering work of Jean Claude Risset.
-This plug-in is an adaptation of a demonstration lisp file by Pedro Jose Morales contained in the standard Nyquist distribution.
+This plugin is an adaptation of a demonstration lisp file by Pedro Jose Morales contained in the standard Nyquist distribution.

 Parameters: